mnit-rtmc/iris/docs/web_ui.md

 ## Major Systems

-* earthwyrm
-  [Earthwyrm] is a web mapping service for [MVT], or Mapbox Vector Tiles.
+- **earthwyrm** — [Earthwyrm] is a web mapping service for [MVT], or Mapbox Vector Tiles.
 Layers can be made from [OpenStreetMap] data in addition to IRIS devices, such as DMS.
-* honeybee
-  Honeybee is a web service for JSON data in addition to rendered GIF images of DMS.
+- **honeybee** — Honeybee is a web service for JSON data in addition to rendered GIF images of DMS.
 It is included in the IRIS repository.
-* bulb
-  Bulb is the web front-end for IRIS.
+- **bulb** — Bulb is the web front-end for IRIS.
 The mapping portion uses the [Leaflet] JavaScript library.
 The rest of the code is written in Rust, compiled as WebAssembly.

 ## Phase 1 — Segment Map